vl09/bep-valentijn-leenaers/content/Theory.md

 Welch's method[@welch1967] estimates $S_{aa}(f)$ by averaging periodograms computed on overlapping time segments.
 The segment length sets a trade-off between frequency resolution and the smearing of narrow-band lines.
 A long segment resolves closely spaced peaks but leaves a sharp periodic drive, such as a cryocooler fundamental near $1.4\ \mathrm{Hz}$[@maisonobe2018], visible as a comb of lines.
 A shorter segment broadens those lines and exposes the broader mechanical structure underneath.

+When successive recordings are separated by gaps and later concatenated for analysis, the joins break phase continuity across the full time series.
+For a coherent, phase-locked tone this can matter.
+For an incoherent spectrum, where the quantities of interest are averaged power levels rather than a preserved phase relation between acquisitions, short breaks between recordings do not change the Welch estimate of $S_{aa}(f)$.

 (sampling-nyquist)=
 ### Sampling and the Nyquist limit
 Digital acquisition records a continuous acceleration signal at discrete times separated by $\Delta t = 1/f_s$, where $f_s$ is the sampling rate.
 The highest frequency that can be represented unambiguously from such samples is the Nyquist frequency[@shannon1949communication]